SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-windows-opentelemetry.md

 ### SQL Server - Overview

 The **SQL Server - Overview** dashboard provides a snapshot overview of your SQL Server instance.
 Use this dashboard to understand CPU, Memory, and Disk utilization of your SQL Server (s) deployed in your cluster.
-This dashboard also provides informations on login activities and methods by users.
+This dashboard also provides information on login activities and methods by users.

 Use this dashboard to:
 -   Keep track of Counts like - Deadlock, Error, Backup failure, mirroring errors and insufficient space issue.